 On the surface, running your own photography business sounds like a dream.
 And in so many ways, it really is (let’s be real… I’m in my pj’s as I type these words).
 But you’ve probably figured out by now just how many very different and sometimes uncomfortable hats a small-biz owner has to wear.
 I have to be a creative AND a business-woman?!
 I have to figure out how to hone my craft, marketing, accounting, web design, album design, product curation, search engine optimization, photo editing, customer service, tech troubleshooting, camera repair, social media management, general design, big-picture planning, budgeting, and, and, and?!
 Deep breaths.

-Quick Disclosure: Some of these links happen to be affiliate links which means when you click the link to purchase something on this page, it won’t cost you more (it might cost you less!), but I may receive a commission for sharing this with you.
+Quick Disclosure: Some of the links below happen to be affiliate links which means when you click the link to purchase something on this page, it won’t cost you more (it might cost you less!), but I may receive a commission for sharing this with you.
 Which is great, because I was going to share it with you anyway!

 I’ll be honest with you – it took a long time for me to swallow my frugal, type-A, Enneagram-3-pride and actually pay for something to help me keep my photography business in order.
 Actually it took a 50% off code from a friend, like the one I’ve linked below, to be exact.
 But after 4+ years of using HoneyBook to manage my photography client workflows, I can safely say this one is a must-have for me.
 HoneyBook gives me hours of my life back, keeps me focused and sane, and ensures that I’m providing the best possible service to each and every one of my photography clients, every time.
 You can read more about my photography workflow in HoneyBook here or get the full set of the exact email templates I use in Honeybook right here.